magentabusiness/IoT-Quickstart/02 Add first Device.md

 4. Press "+ Register"

 ![DeviceStep5](./images/DeviceStep5.png)
-1. Register Type: Dynamic Password Mode
+1. Choose Product
+2. Select "GenericKeyValue"
-2. Enter the IMEI of your module
+3. Enter the IMEI of your module
     The IMEI is printed on the module, or you can get it with the command:  `AT+CGSN=1`
-3. Choose Product
-4. Select "GenericKeyValue"
-5. Select "DefaultGroup"
+4. Enter a Device Name
-6. Is Secure: No  **(only for testing)**
+5. Is Secure: No  **(only for testing)**
     No - means that you can connect your module **with or without DTLS encryption**
-7. Enter a Device Name
-8. Region (e.g. Vienna)
+6. Region (e.g. Vienna)
-9. Set the correct Time zone
+7. Set the correct Time zone
+8. Select "DefaultGroup"
+9. Register Type: Dynamic Password Mode
+10. Location Type : You can choose between "Latitude & Longitude" or "City &          Address"
+11. Enter the Location
-10. Press "Submit" to finish registration
+12. Press "Submit" to finish registration

 ![DeviceStep6](./images/DeviceStep6.png)
 If you want to connect your device with DTLS encryption, save the PSK now!